US STOCKS-Wall Street holds steady after Fed raises rates

 By Lewis Krauskopf

-June 14 U.S. stocks were little changed on Wednesday after the Federal Reserve made a widely expected move to raise interest rates for the second time in three months.
+June 14 (Reuters) - U.S. stocks were little changed on Wednesday after the Federal Reserve made a widely expected move to raise interest rates for the second time in three months.

 The U.S. central bank cited continued U.S. economic growth and job market strength, as it proceeds with its first tightening cycle in more than a decade.
 The Fed also announced it would begin cutting its holdings of bonds and other securities this year.